 A charismatic striker whose elegant play and leadership brought glory to Sampdoria and Juventus before a successful transition to management.

-Gianluca Vialli emerged from Cremona not just as a powerful forward, but as a figure of immense style and intelligence on the pitch.
-His move to Sampdoria defined an era for the Genoese club, forming a devastating partnership with Roberto Mancini that delivered the club's first Serie A title and a European trophy.
-A record-breaking transfer to Juventus saw him lift the Champions League, cementing his status as a winner.
-After moving to Chelsea, he seamlessly shifted into management, becoming a hugely popular player-manager who delivered multiple cups.
-His later years were marked by a dignified battle with cancer and a unifying role with the Italian national team, leaving a legacy of grace under pressure.
+Gianluca Vialli delivered Sampdoria its first Serie A title and a European trophy, forming a devastating partnership with Roberto Mancini.
+A record-breaking transfer to Juventus saw him lift the Champions League.
+After moving to Chelsea, he shifted into management as a player-manager who delivered multiple cups.
+His later years were marked by a dignified battle with cancer and a unifying role with the Italian national team, projecting grace under pressure throughout.

 1946–1964